 A pipeline helps Ellie and her team nurture more customer advocates (and more avid ones) by reaching them right at the start of their journey—before they’re set in their ways and reluctant to try something new, like be a reference.

-With a few minor changes, you too can foster strong advocates and produce the right references, content, and community to help your sellers sell, marketers market, and business boom.
+With a few minor changes, you too can foster strong advocates and produce the right references, content, and customer community to help your sellers sell, marketers market, and business boom.

 In this article we’ll explain Ellie’s process for constructing an advocacy pipeline in three stages.
 You can watch Ellie’s full talk here by registering for the limited free access trial of Advocamp On Demand.